 The beach at Dreams Macao Beach Resort

-Macao Beach is one of the locals’ favorites and if you are looking at the blue color of the ocean, the slightly half-moon shaped bay and the picturesque scenery you know why people love to come here.
+Macao Beach is one of the locals’ favorites and if you are looking at the blue color of the ocean, the slightly half-moon-shaped bay and the picturesque scenery you know why people love to come here.
 Furthermore, Macao Beach has easy public access, various local fish restaurants as well as hardly any seaweed which all add up to its popularity.
 While it is not necessarily the best beach for small kids due to its occasional waves, the sand has perfect quality and is suitable for everyone.

 A big advantage of Macao Beach compared to many other Punta Cana beaches is its local connection.
-If you’d like to eat a fresh fish right from a Dominican fisherman – Macao Beach is your place to go.
+If you’d like to eat fresh fish right from a Dominican fisherman – Macao Beach is your place to go.
 If you want to see how the locals spend their (Sun)day at the beach, you can watch it here.
 And if you would like to connect to the local people and learn more about daily life in the village, there is hardly any better place in Punta Cana than here in Macao.

 Last but not least, if you love beach walks, Macao Beach is a reasonable choice for you.
 It is not as long as many other Punta Cana beaches, but you can walk around a mile to the northwest before it gets a bit rocky.
 If you prefer longer walks or even hikes, there is a nice trail heading parallel to the beach to some pristine beaches up to Uvero Alto, the next bigger beach zone.
 It’s a 2.5-mile walk until you reach the next hotel area.